akaped/AirBlocker/README.md

-# AirBlocker
+# AirBlocker🚫
-A simple bash script to turn off MacOSX Airport when the computer is connected to a network adapter.
+A simple bash script to turn off MacOSX 🖥 Airport when the computer is connected to a network adapter.

 This is a personal adaptation of the original gist from [albertbori](https://gist.github.com/albertbori/1798d88a93175b9da00b) My own modifications make it work with my Chinese USB Ethernet adapter.